-If you are considering surrendering your Shiba, there are a few important things you should know about our surrender process:
+If you are considering surrendering your Shiba, there are a few important things you should know about our Surrender Process:

 We do not have a shelter, therefore, we must have an appropriate foster home available BEFORE we can take your dog into rescue.
 Finding the appropriate foster home takes time.
 Please do not expect to surrender your dog the same day you contact us.
 The sooner you contact us, the better.

-You will need to fill out a surrender profile so we can determine which foster home is the best environment for your dog.
+You will need to fill out a Surrender Profile Form so we can determine which foster home is the best environment for your dog.
 The more honest information you provide about your dog, the better.
 Leaving out behavioral or health issues will only make it harder for us, and the dog.
 Shiba’s are extremely loyal and sensitive to environmental changes.
 The transition will be traumatic for them, however, we can limit their stress by placing them in the right foster home from the start based on the information you provide.

-Your dog will live with a foster family for about a month before they are eligible for adoption.
+Your dog will live with a foster family for at least a month before they are eligible for adoption.
 It is important that we assess the dog’s personality first-hand to determine the best possible forever home.
 It typically take as Shiba at least a month in a new home before their true personality comes out.
 It is not unusual to see a complete change in a dog’s personality and behaviors when placed in a new environment.
 By witnessing this transformation, our foster help us determine the best forever home, and predict how they will adjust to a new home.

 Your dog may be be placed directly into a foster-to-adopt home.
 We have a long waitlist of adopters.
 When all of our temporary foster homes are full, we look to that waitlist to see if there is an applicant that meets your dog’s key criteria in a home.
 If we determine they are a good fit, your dog will be placed in their home as a foster, for a minimum 60 day trial period before they can adopt to ensure we have found the right home.
 Once advantage to this program is that your dog will only have to go through the transition to a new home once!